microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 -->

 <!---
- add new feature to a tool: something in the workload management section about moving VMs between regions based on regional pricing.
+TODO: add new feature to a tool: something in the workload management section about moving VMs between regions based on regional pricing.
 That's probably a good opportunity for a workbook, PBI report, or AOE recommendation :-)

  There's also an opportunity for us to build some tooling to recommend cm-resource-parent tags you should apply to your resources, then offering an approval workflow to apply them on your behalf.